 - walking to deliver a message to colleagues rather than emailing

-- stand to read documents
+- standing to read documents

-- exercise in your lunch break
+- exercising in your lunch break